 After adding Lazy loading plugin

-But the aim of this task was to tackle the opportunities concerning the images and whether adding Lazy lading would hep my site pass those audits.
+But the aim of this task was to tackle the opportunities concerning the images and whether adding Lazy loading would help my site pass those audits.
 The answer is, it does!
 (I choose not to lazy load my gravatar) All audits concerning images, for this page, passed!